HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 ### Connect to Wi-Fi

-With the wiring complete, apply power to the Undermount AC system. &#x20;
+With the wiring complete, apply power to the Undermount AC system.

 * The onboard RGD LED should blink red and a wireless network "**Undermount AC Failover AP**" should become available.
 * Using your computer, connect to "**Undermount AC Failover AP**" using the password: 12345678.
 * A **captive portal** will load.
 Select the Wi-Fi network where your **Home Assistant** server is running and provide your credentials.
 * Once applied, the thermostat will reboot and connect to the target Wi-Fi network.
+The LED will stop blinking red if connected.

 ### Configure Home Assistant